Aaron-Bopp/Obsidian-notes/SecondBrain/20 Entry/Journal.md

 is it okay to want [[emotional validation]]?
 Do I want validation from people I know or people I don't know?

-#TO/PONDER/ME   [[Emotional validation]] has been on my mind a lot recently.
+#TO/PONDERED/ME ([[You can be taught to invalidate your own emotions]])   [[Emotional validation]] has been on my mind a lot recently.
 It feels like a lot of my worse behaviors are built around [[emotional validation]].
 I cut myself off and refuse to reach out for help because I afraid that [[my emotions]] won't be validated.
 Of course this is a never ending circle

-#TO/PONDERED/ME (it's [[masking]], lol 7/29/21) Do I get tired of human interactions over time because I am an introvert or is the there a deeper meaning?
+#TO/PONDERED/ME (it's [[masking]], lol 7/29/21 also you're autistic dumbass 10/25/21) Do I get tired of human interactions over time because I am an introvert or is the there a deeper meaning?

 # 2020